Maceris/Hemera/docs/directives.md

 `#at_least_once` causes a loop operation to occur at least once, skipping the first condition check.
 This is equivalent to turning a C while loop into a do-while loop.

-`#fall_through` is used in switch statements to fall through (continue on) to the next case
+`#fall_through` is used in switch statements to fall through (continue on) to the next case.

-`#reverse` indicates a loop over a range should be done in reverse
+`#reverse` indicates a loop over a range should be done in reverse, for example:

 ```
 for i in 0..=10 #reverse {